Discovering Devices

 Additional information about the requirements for device discovery appears in the General Information pane to the right.

 If you want to discover one of the third-party products that are available as an option when using guided discovery, you must have the corresponding PowerPack installed on your SL1 system.
 For example, if you want to discover an Amazon Web Services account, you must have the "Amazon Web ServicesPowerPack installed.
+Any device types for which you do not have the corresponding PowerPack installed will be unavailable for selection for guided discovery.

 When executing AWS guided workflow discoveries, executing the same workflow or workflows with similar settings can result in asset duplication.
 For IAM guided workflows, this will result in completely duplicated account device component trees.
 For other AWS workflows, this might result in duplicated virtual devices that represent the AWS organization.